 Leading, Kerning and Tracking in Print

 It’s extremely important to thoroughly understand the difference between leading, kerning, and tracking for web and print design, since the space between characters and line of text can draw readers (or customers) in or completely push them away.
 While some artistic freedom is always encouraged, functionality must come first when the design has a commercial end; it must be easy to follow to be able to sell.
-If you’re not sure how creative leading, kerning or tracking will affect a print design -get a hardproof copy before committing to a final print!
+If you’re not sure how creative leading, kerning or tracking will affect a print design – create visual and order a hardcopy proof before committing to a final print!